OfficeDev/teams-toolkit/packages/api/docs/extensibility.md

 ## Basic concepts

-A TeamsFx project is composed of two types of components:
+A TeamsFx project is composed two parts:
-  1. module: have code in workspace, can be launched as local service (tab frontend, bot)
+  1. capabilities: tab or bot
-  2. resource: cloud resource that modules depends on (Azure SQL, Key Vault, Managed Identity)
+  2. resources: cloud resources that support the above capabilities (Azure SQL, Key Vault, Managed Identity)

+A resources can have dependencies in its self description, for example, Azure SQL depends on Managed Identity.

+Resources are provided by resource provider plugins.

 Plugin category | Extension point | Behavior
 ---|---|---